MihaiAC/learning-react/learning_react/react_notes/React.md

 - Do not cause component re-execution when changed.
 - Can be used to gain direct DOM elem access (reading values, browser APIs, etc.).

-Can also use Refs to retain values across component re-executions (similar to state variables).
+Refs are used to retain values across component re-executions (similar to state variables).
+Do not read/write a ref's current value during rendering.

 Forwarding refs to component:
 - React 19: ref is a special variable when passing args to a component.